creativeprojects/gopenhab/README.md

 - Handle all state types.
 Handled for now are `String`, `Switch`, `Number`, `DateTime`.
 - Add triggers for more events.
 All `item` events have triggers, and some `thing` events (but not all)
 - Ability to update rules
-- Handle more events on the openhab test server
+- Handle more events on the openhab test server (typically, `things` are not supported yet)

 # Limitations of the mock openHAB server for testing